 From Edo-era castles to metropolises, from shogun villages to iconic volcanoes, and from tranquil temples to surprising wildlife, here’s what I did in the space of three weeks.

-Nevertheless, I was adamant about spending too much time in Tokyo, however fascinating it may be, as I wanted to cover as much ground as possible.
-What I did, in a nutshell:
+Nevertheless, I was hesitant about spending too much time in Tokyo, however fascinating it may be, as I wanted to cover as much ground as possible.

 - Shibuya crossing

 tokyo Guided tours & tokyo day trips to consider: